 Are you eligible to transfer?

 To apply to UBC as a transfer student, you are strongly encouraged to have 24 transferable credits completed by May – with at least a C average (60% where 50% is a passing grade), or a grade point of 2.0.
-Use the UBC transfer credit search tool to see how previously evaluated courses from many institutions transfer to UBC.
+Use the BC Transfer Guide to see how previously evaluated courses from many institutions transfer to UBC.
 Having more than 24 credits applicable to your intended program may increase your likelihood of admission.

 While requirements and limitations vary by program and campus, please note that: